olimorris/VectorCode/README.md

 ## Configuration

 ### CLI tool
 This tool uses a JSON file to store the configuration.
-It's located at `$HOME/.config/vectorcode/config.json`.
+The global config is located at `$HOME/.config/vectorcode/config.json`.
+You can also set a project-specific configuration at `<project_root>/.vectorcode/config.json`.
+Options in the project configuration will override the global config.
+The closest parent directory of the current working directory that contains a project-specific config will be used as the project-root, but this can be overridden by the `--project_root` flag.

 ```json
 {